 6The banking crisis resulted in the government guaranteeing both investors and bondholders and led to unsustainable yields on Irish bonds as government debt grew.
 These unsustainable yields led to the Irish government seeking a financial 'bailout' from the ECB and IMF in 2010.
-Firm commitments to fiscal austerity formed part of the terms of the economic adjustment package, with further negative consequences for household disposable incomes (see Doorley et al (2013).

-and 2010 with a decline of 1.6% in 2008 and 4.6% in 2009, followed by a return to positive growth in 2010 of 1%.
+Firm commitments to fiscal austerity formed part of the terms of the economic adjustment package, with further negative than doubled between 2008 and 2010, increasing from 6.4% in 2008 to 13.9% in 2010.
+The UK, fuelled by the global financial crisis, also entered its deepest recession since the Second World War in 2008.
+Significant falls in real GDP were experienced between 2008 and 2010 with a decline of 1.6% in 2008 and 4.6% in 2009, followed by a return to positive growth in 2010 of 1%.
 A weak recovery was followed by the first double-dip recession in the UK since the 1970s as a return to negative growth occurred in 2012.
 Unemployment rose from 5.6% in 2008 to 7.8% in 2010.